Registering Events with Alcohol: On-Campus Location/Off-Campus Residence

 All events with alcohol must be registered, regardless of whether they are being held in an on-campus location, off-campus residence, or third-party venue.
 Please refer to the following guidelines as you make your plans.

-All registration forms and materials must be submitted no later than 10 days prior to the event.
+All registration forms and materials must be submitted no later than 7 business days prior to the event.
 Please plan ahead to ensure this deadline is met.

 Forms to Complete: On-campus location/off-campus residence registration form